 In this new publication, experts from the University of Western Australia, the Commonwealth Scientific and Industrial Research Organisation (CSIRO), the Technical University of Denmark, and the University of Exeter, have demonstrated that a targeted electric field can be used to dissolve and then recover copper in situ from the ore – avoiding any requirement to physically excavate the material.

 This new technology comprises the construction (drilling) of electrodes directly into an ore body.
 An electric current is then applied which can result in the transport of electrically charged metal ions, such as copper, through the rock via a process called electromigration.

-The research team have now provided a Proof of Concept for this new technology at laboratory scale, which has also been verified using computer modeling.
-They are confident that the idea will work beyond the laboratory-scale.
+The research team have now provided a Proof of Concept for this new technology at a laboratory scale, which has also been verified using computer modeling.
+They are confident that the idea will work beyond the laboratory scale.